hekonsek/aws-spring-cloud-config-server/readme.md

 - Git repository is cloned to current directory instead of `/tmp` to avoid issues related to temporary files being cleaned periodically by OS
 - health check endpoint is configured to follow Kubernetes conventions i.e. `/health`
 - default health check caching time is reduced from 5 minutes to 15 seconds (so backend connectivity issues can be detected early)
+- default logging is reduced to `WARN` so AWS CloudWatch receives only important messages

 ## Build and release